 2. Click the donate button below, or here, where you can contribute via Credit/Debit Card.

 Structural Engineering Students for Humanity (SESH) is partnering with Miyamoto Relief for 14 days in Nepal during Summer 2017.
 This year SESH will be comprised of 15 Architectural Engineering students and one faculty advisor from California Polytechnic State University, San Luis Obispo with a collective mission to use engineering knowledge to help communities after disaster.

 Nepal is a unique opportunity for students to incorporate learned engineering and construction practices outside of school in a place recently affected by disaster.
 Our goal is to connect with the Nepali people and communities through the built environment.

 Together SESH will be working alongside Miyamoto Global Disaster Relief we will be working on various social impact projects.
-One of which is the Shree Shanti Niketan School in Kavre, Nepal.
+One of which is The Patan Higher Secondary School, Nepal.
 This school teaches children from ages 6 to 18 from the surrounding town villages who walk an hour to the grounds every day because they value their education.
-The Shree Shanti Niketan School has been structurally analyzed and ultimately red-taggeded due to the heavy damages sustained from this earthquake, requiring the building to be evacuated.
+The Patan Higher Secondary School has been structurally analyzed and ultimately red-taggeded due to the heavy damages sustained from this earthquake, requiring the building to be evacuated.
 The school has unfortunately remained unoccupied since, resulting in students subjected to a lower quality of learning in temporary structures.
 With our help, along with the help of Miyamoto, we hope to provide these students a better learning environment that they are in desperate need of.

 CHECK US OUT